ryanabx/desktop-entry-daemon/README.md

 ![](res/desktopentry.png)
-A daemon to manage temporary desktop entries!
+A dbus api and daemon to manage temporary desktop entries!

+The desktop entries are cleaned after rebooting.

-## Dbus API
+## DBus API

 Introspection XML is in the root of this repo: `net.ryanabx.DesktopEntry`